pnp/pnpjs/docs-src/getting-started-dev.md

 ## Contributor Guidance

 * Target your pull requests to the **dev** branch
+* Add/Update any relevant docs articles in the relevant package's docs folder related to your changes
 * Include a test for any new functionality and ensure all existing tests are passing by running `gulp test`
 * Ensure tslint checks pass by typing `gulp lint`
 * Keep your PRs as simple as possible () and describe the changes to help the reviewer understand your work